skillrepos/prom-start-v2/labs.md

 k get all -n traefik
 ```

 6. You should now be able to see the metrics area that Traefik exposes for Prometheus as a pod endpoint.
-Take a look in the **Status -> Targets** area of Prometheus and see if you can find it.
+In the tab where Prometheus is loaded, take a look in the **Status -> Targets** area of Prometheus and see if you can find it.
 You can enter "traefik" in the search box or use Ctrl-F/CMD-F to try to find the text **traefik**.
 Note that this is the pod endpoint and not a standalone target.
 (If you don't find it, see if the **kubernetes-pods (1/1 up)** has a *show more* button next to it.
 If so, click on that to expand the list.)

 ![traefik in targets](./images/promstart61.png?raw=true "traefik in targets")
 ![traefik in targets](./images/promstart16.png?raw=true "targets")